Brain Injury

 Because of our thorough approach to preparing brain injury cases, we have achieved many outstanding results for clients who have sustained all types of brain injuries.

 Our lawyers are experienced with traumatic and non-traumatic brain injuries.
 Traumatic brain injuries are caused by an external force that leads to dysfunction of the brain.
 These injuries can be closed or open.
 Closed injuries occur when the brain is not penetrated; open injuries happen when the skull is penetrated.
-Non-traumatic brain injuries occur when the brain is damaged by internal factors such as a lack of oxygen, a stroke, an infectious disease, a seizure, medication error, or other causes.
+Non-traumatic brain injuries occur when the brain is damaged by internal factors such as a lack of oxygen, a stroke, an infectious disease, a seizure, a medication error, or other causes.

 We know the unique challenges that brain injury victims in Denver and throughout Colorado may face, including specific legal and insurance regulations.
 Our familiarity with local courts helps us approach each claim from a position of knowledge about the issues affecting Denver brain injury cases.
 Each case receives our full attention, drawing on decades of combined experience as brain injury attorneys in Colorado.